Aims and Scope of Short Term Scientific Missions within CLIMO COST Action CA15226

 Working Group 1 (leader: Violeta Velikova; email: firstname.lastname@example.org)

-Working group 1 will be focused on evaluation of adaptation potential of mountain forests to climate changes
+Working group 1 is focused on the development of criteria and indicator for evaluation of adaptation potential of mountain forests to climate changes

 The topic of STSMs within WG1 should relate to the following topics: